The Gunny Sack

 sliced loaf of rosemary focaccia bread

-Allow the two ingredient dough focaccia no yeast bread to cool and then cut it into wedges or breadsticks.
+Allow the no-yeast focaccia bread to cool, then cut it into wedges or breadsticks.

-Yes, you can use two ingredient dough to make any variety of focaccia bread you can think of.
+Yes, you can use the dough to make any variety of focaccia bread you can think of.
 Here are a few popular choices:

 • parmesan